moss-l/bhs-js-testing/boolean-simplification.md

 ```

 Note also that the final version is actually a pretty direct
-translation of the original problem statement that we were to return
+translation of the original problem statement that we should return
 true, “if it is not a weekday or we're on vacation”.
 (We reversed the
 order of the tests but you can read it as, “return whether we are on
 vacation or it is not a weekday”.